PaulAdutwum/PaulAdutwum/README.md

 ### *"If it doesn’t challenge you, it won’t change you."*

-Welcome to my GitHub!
-I'm a developer and lifelong learner currently pursuing a degree in **Computer Science & Mathematics** at **Bates College**.
-I’m passionate about using technology to solve meaningful problems—whether through fullstack development, data analytics, or building accessible digital experiences.
+ I'm a developer and lifelong learner.
+I’m passionate about using technology to make the  world a better place.

 ---